-Lesson # 5 Full of Fiber
+Lesson # 5 What is Fiber?

-Time TableTotal Time: 30 minutes2 Minutes: Introduction to lesson15 Minutes: Full of Fiber PowerPoint Presentation5 Minutes: Sponge demonstration5 Minutes: Activity: Fiber Filled Grains!3 Minutes: Explain the Take Home- Fiber for Parents
+Time TableTotal Time: 30 minutes2 Minutes: Introduction to lesson15 Minutes: Fiber Time PowerPoint Presentation5 Minutes: Sponge demonstration5 Minutes: Activity: Fiber Filled Grains!3 Minutes: Explain the Take Home- Fiber for Parents

-Goal: Introduce children to the importance of fiber-rich foods in their daily lives to maintain a balanced and healthy diet.
+Goal: Introduce young children to the importance of fiber-rich foods in their daily lives to maintain a balanced and healthy diet.